Catherine of Genoa

-Catherine of Genoa (Caterina Fieschi Adorno, 1447 – 15 September 1510) was an Italian Catholic saint and mystic, admired for her work among the sick and the poor and remembered because of various writings describing both these actions and her mystical experiences.
+Catherine of Genoa (born Caterina Fieschi Adorno; 1447 – 15 September 1510) was an Italian Catholic saint and mystic, known for her work among the sick and the poor and remembered because of various writings describing both these actions and her mystical experiences.
 She was a member of the noble Fieschi family, and spent most of her life and her means serving the sick, especially during the plague which ravaged Genoa in 1497 and 1501.
 She died in that city in 1510.

 Her fame outside her native city is connected with the publication in 1551 of the book known in English as the Life and Doctrine of Saint Catherine of Genoa.

-She and her teaching were the subject of Baron Friedrich von Hügel's classic work The Mystical Element of Religion (1908).
+Catherine and her teaching were the subject of Baron Friedrich von Hügel's classic work The Mystical Element of Religion (1908).

 Early life

 Catherine was born in Genoa in 1447, the last of five children.

-Catherine's parents were Jacopo Fieschi and Francesca di Negro, both of illustrious Italian birth.
+Her parents were Jacopo Fieschi and Francesca di Negro, both of illustrious Italian birth.
 The family was connected to two previous popes, and Jacopo became Viceroy of Naples.

 Catherine wished to enter a convent when about 13, perhaps inspired by her sister Limbania who was an Augustinian nun.
 However, the nuns to whom her confessor applied on her behalf refused her on account of her youth.
 After this Catherine appears to have put the idea aside without any further attempt.